SRT System

 Rope Length

-For minimum length systems which will be used for Single Rope Methods only, including SRT and Hitch Climbing (NOT DSRT), JRB recommends a rope length of:
+For systems which will be used for SRT only, JRB recommends a rope length of:

 Planning and Shopping

-The components for building an SRT system can be found on these pages.
+The components and relevant information for building a dedicated (Canopy Anchor) SRT system can be found on these pages.

 Redundant bridges.
 Although we CAN execute a climb on one bridge, JRB recommends 2 bridges.
-JRB has published several options.
-See dedicated page for the: Bridge, and plan if you need any extra rope or cord.
+JRB has published several options on the Bridge page.
+When shopping, plan if you need any extra rope or cord.

 Rope Diameter: In SRT, because all of our weight is on one friction hitch, with less total surface area, JRB prefers a larger diameter rope for SRT than DSRT.
 (See information on the Rope page.)

-Cord and Friction Hitch: Plan on using the Longhorn Agile Hitch, with the Optimal/Recommended Length.
+Cord and Friction Hitch: Plan on using the Longhorn Agile Hitch, with the Optimal/Recommended Length and the Stable Finish.

 Modes